List of Palestinian submissions for the Academy Award for Best International Feature Film

 Palestine, as represented by the Palestinian Ministry of Culture has submitted films for consideration for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 2003.
 The Palestinians had also attempted to submit a film in 2002.

 The Foreign Language Film award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The award was created for the 1956 Academy Awards, succeeding the non-competitive Honorary Academy Awards which were presented between 1947 and 1955 to the best foreign language films released in the United States.

-As of 2025, Palestine has submitted eighteen films and received two nominations.
-The first for Paradise Now, and the last for Omar, both films were directed by Hany Abu-Assad.
+As of 2026, Palestine has submitted eighteen films and received two nominations, for Paradise Now (2005) and Omar (2013), both films were directed by Hany Abu-Assad.